smithlabcode/falco/README.md

 Running falco
 =============

-Run falco in a hypothetical fastq file `example.fastq` with the following
+Run falco in a hypothetical with the following command, where the `example.fq` file provided can be replaced with any FASTQ file
-command:
 ```
-$ falco example.fastq
+$ falco example.fq
 ```

 This will generate three files in the same directory as the input fastq file: